Krish-Makwana-1205/Stay_Pal/Artefacts/User_Stories.md

 # User Stories

-1. As a landlord
+1. As a landlord <br>
-I want my property to reach maximum users so that I can get tenants quickly. author - Krish Makwana
+I want my property to reach maximum users <br>
+so that I can get tenants quickly.<br>
+author - Krish Makwana <br>